 - Research I, II, III, IV (Years 2 & 3) Developing a 2-year period of deep, reflective and self-directed research.
 Across this sequence of courses—spanning 4 semesters—you work closely with your advisory committee to build upon your research proposal and literature review.
 During this phase you will deepen your literature review, undertake field research, develop your practice and begin pulling together your research into a coherent body of work.

 - Coda I, II (Year 4) Creating the critical space for divergent research themes to coalesce into a clear and conclusive body of research.
 You will assemble your dissertation in advance of the defense in May of the final semester.
 Dissertations can be entirely written (60–80K words), or a body of written and practical work (40–60K words, by negotiation).
 Your final body of work must demonstrate an original contribution to knowledge which expands understanding of transition design.

-Click here to view our Doctoral Program Planner, illustrating how these courses map across the 4 years of the program.
+Click here to view our PhD in Transition Design Planner, illustrating how these courses map across the 4 years of the program.

 Toward the end of the first year you are supported in assembling a 3-5 member advisory committee.
 This mentoring group can comprise faculty with diverse expertise from the School of Design, or from other schools across CMU, and beyond.
 Design faculty advisors include:

 - Molly Steenson

 - Mark Baskinger

 - Kristin Hughes